vmag/lithuanian-open-dr2/index.md

 The driver with the most points wins.

 ### Cars
 We will drive the Group R5 cars.
-You must choose car for the first event and stick to that car for the whole championship.
+You must choose a car for the first event and stick to that car for the whole championship.

 #### DLC:
 For this rally you will need several DLC packs.